thisisnotahuman/thisisnotahuman.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am currently a senior at Northeastern University in the Faculty of Robot Science and Engineering.
+I am currently a senior at Northeastern University in the Faculty of Robot Science and Engineering, and will join NYU DS in 24 fall.

 I am interested in Artificial Intelligence, Robotics and Neuromorphic Computing.
 In addition, I have worked on projects related to Reinforcement Learning, Incremental Learning, Generative Models, Point Clouds, and GNN.